-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-How should I use this medicine?
+How should I use this medication?

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.
+Talk to your care team regarding the use of this medication in children.
+While this medication may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.